-Help Us Celebrate 75 Years of CCE With a Gift
+Celebrate 75 Years of Opportunity With CCE

 For 75 years, Sacramento State’s College of Continuing Education

-students, including working parents, career changers, and
+working parents, career changers, and lifelong learners —

-their educational journey, and Finish Line
+journey, and Finish Line Grants to help students cross that

-accessible future for learners of all ages.
+brighter tomorrow for learners of all ages.

 Giving Levels